-Leagues are fantastic cheap exercise hobbies that are social and fun!
+Sports team leagues are fantastic cheap exercise hobbies that are social and fun!
 Some of the classic league hobbies are bowling and softball – but there are even fun leagues for lawn games, like cornhole and croquet.

 Before you join a league, however, find out all of the associated costs.
 There will most certainly be a fee to join, but inquire if there will be additional fees, like for team shirts, equipment or other game fees.

 From line dancing to ballroom dancing, there are ample opportunities to get in the groove.
 Dancing is one of the frugal hobbies that you can do as a couple, with friends or by yourself.

 Dance studios can be on the pricey side, so it might be best to look for community classes or events where you can dance.